Avriel Shull: Career

-Shull took a hands-on approach to developing the Thornhurst subdivision.
-Shull designed homes, supervised construction (often laying stone on home exteriors herself), coordinated interior design, and assisted in furniture selection.
+In addition to the design work, Shull supervised construction, laying stone on many of the homes' exteriors herself; coordinated interior design; and assisted in furniture selection.
+Between 1956 and 1971 Shull designed and built twenty-one houses in Thornhurst.
 In 1957 the original plat was revised with a second addition.
-Between 1956 and 1971 Shull designed and built twenty-one homes in Thornhurst.
-Although Indianapolis architects, including Evans Woolen and others, designed and built modern-style homes, none of them tackled entire additions in the modern style like Shull did at Thornhurst.
-The project helped establish "Avriel" as a brand that represented modern architectural style.
+Shull contrasted with other Indianapolis architects such as Evans Woolen with her additions at Thornhurst.
+The project helped establish Avriel as a brand that represented modern architectural style.
 Soon, Shull began to expand her client list and portfolio with other projects.

 While Shull's focus on modern-style homes set her apart from other designer/builders, she was certainly not alone.
 Notable architects such as Ludwig Mies van der Rohe and Joseph Eichler lead the way, influencing the work of others.
 Shull's designs shared some similarities with Eichler's California Contemporary homes: post-and-beam construction, which allowed for expansive, floor-to-ceiling windows and sliding glass doors; vertical siding; and decorative escutcheon plates on exterior doors.
 Shull's concept for a modern home design combined streamlined interiors with casual living spaces outdoors.
 Her interior sketches showed modern, informal living areas with easy-to-maintain furnishings.

 Shull designed a few commercial and industrial properties, but most of her projects were single-family homes.
 In the 1960s and early 1970s, Shull-designed custom homes could be found in subdivisions around Hamilton and Marion counties, especially in upscale Indianapolis and Carmel suburban developments such as Springmill Estates, Williams Creek Heights, Somerset Hills, Devon Woods, Meridian Hills, Village Farms, Eden Estates and Williston Green.
 As Shull's reputation increased, so did the number of custom-built homes in other Indiana towns, such as Evansville, South Bend, and Brownsburg, and in other states.
 In the 1970s Shull began selling home design plans through Hudson Home Publications and other do-it-yourself home building periodicals, which were sold in the U.S. and Canada.

 Shull's apartment designs include Somerset Lakes at 73rd Street and Keystone Avenue and the Ladywood Estates apartment community at the intersection of Emerson Way and Ladywood Drive in Indianapolis.
 Indianapolis attorney Frederick J. Capp hired her to design the Ladywood Estates complex in 1965.
 Shull's mid-century modern design for this project included post-and-beam construction, expansive panels of windows, stone masonry, and varied roof shapes.

 Shull's other notable designs for commercial and industrial buildings the REA Terminal at English Avenue in Indianapolis and the Keystone Square Shopping Center in Carmel.
 She also designed the Woodland Springs Christian Church and the Woodland Springs Clubhouse in Carmel.
 Her first major project outside of Indiana was a design for the Elkins Public Library, in Elkins, West Virginia.
 She also did designs for restaurants, including the Totem Pole Restaurant in Carmel and one in San Bernardino, California.